R35007/new-file-template-vscode-extension/README.md

 - Provide multiple custom template folders and config paths.
 - Prompt user input on demand or on load.
   - Example: `${input.componentName}` prompts the user for the `componentName`.
 - Configure user input prompts based on conditions.
+For more details, refer to the [template configuration section](#template-configuration).
 - Simplify logic within templates using JavaScript expressions.
   - Example: `${new Date()}`, `${process.env.HOME}`, or `${Math.random()}`.
 - Set predefined variables and user input values for seamless template generation.
 - Configure user input as plain text, single select, or multiple choice, with validation and transformation capabilities.
-- Utilize hook functions for enhanced control:
+- Utilize hook functions for enhanced control.
+For more details, refer to the [Hooks section](#hooks).
-  - **beforeAll(context)**: Executes before generating all template files.
-Return `false` to skip the template or return a new `context` to modify the existing context.
-  - **beforeEach(context)**: Executes before generating each template file.
-Return `false` to skip the template file or return a new `context` to modify the existing context.
-  - **processBeforeEach({ data, context })**: Executes before interpolating template data for each file.
-Return `false` to skip the template file or return new `data` and `context` to modify the existing data and context.
-  - **processAfterEach({ data, context })**: Executes after interpolating template data for each file.
-Return `false` to skip the template file or return new `data` and `context` to modify the existing data and context.
-  - **afterEach(context)**: Executes after generating each template file.
-Return `false` to skip the template file or return a new `context` to modify the existing context.
-  - **afterAll(context)**: Executes after generating all template files.
-Return `false` to skip the template file or return a new `context` to modify the existing context.
 - Add cursors at specific positions by generating the template as a snippet.
 - Dynamically include and exclude template files based on user inputs.
 - Utilize helper case conversion methods: